iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

 ---
 id: install-iomesh
-title: Installing IOMesh
+title: Install IOMesh
-sidebar_label: Installing IOMesh
+sidebar_label: Install IOMesh
 ---

 Before installing IOMesh, refer to the following to choose how you install IOMesh.